ssamsel/Campus-Forum/README.md

 4. Posts about official events can advertise times and locations and will allow other users to press a button to RSVP.
 This will serve as a way to limit attendees and communicate interest in a specific event to others on campus as well as event organizers.

 ### How to Start App ###
-Express, Express-FileUpload, and PostgreSQL are required for this to work.
+Express, Express-FileUpload, DotENV, and PostgreSQL are required for this to work.
 Install them with by running the following in the root of this project:
 `npm install`
 Run the server by executing `npm start` from the repository root,